tryton/trytond/doc/views.rst

     * ``widget``: The widget that must be used instead of the default one.

-    * ``saves``: Only for One2Many fields, it is a boolean that defined if change made in the list must be save directly.
+    * ``saves``: Only for One2Many fields: it is a boolean that defines if changes made in the list must be saved directly.

-    * ``help``: The string that will be displayed when the cursor stay over the widget.
+    * ``help``: The string that will be displayed when the cursor stays over the widget.

     * ``width``: The minimum width the widget should request, or -1 to unset.